This page is not complete.

 - TLS ensures that between encrypting, transmitting, and decrypting the data, no information is lost, damaged, tampered with, or falsified.

-Each cipher's name may be written diffferent ways by different libraries.
-IANA, OpenSSL, and GnuTLS often use different naming (Mozilla's NSS uses the IANA naming).
-The cipher names correspondence table on the Mozilla OpSec team's article on TLS configurations lists these names as well as their compatibility levels.
+Different software might use different names for the same cipher suites.
+For instance, the names used in OpenSSL and GnuTLS differ from those in the TLS standards.
+The cipher names correspondence table on the Mozilla OpSec team's article on TLS configurations lists these names as well as information about compatibility and security levels.

 Configuring your server

 Correctly configuring your server is crucial.
 In general, you should try to limit cipher support to the newest ciphers possible which are compatible with the browsers you want to be able to connect to your site.
-The Mozilla OpSec guide to TLS configurations provides three recommended configurations.
-As of this writing, those configurations are:
+The Mozilla OpSec guide to TLS configurations provides more information on recommended configurations.

 To assist you in configuring your site, Mozilla provides a helpful TLS configuration generator that will generate configuration files for the following Web servers: